SaliniSundaran2002/DEB/BACKEND/README.md

 add node_modules into .gitignore  -> create a .gitignore file then write the package name

 step-4
+change the deafult type to module type  -> "type": "module" step-5
 Add "start": "node index.js" in package.json to run index.js